-Can you believe we’re almost halfway through 2019?
+Can you believe we finally finished 2021?
 Earlier this year, we asked over 1,000 people throughout the country about their favorite vacation destinations in the United States, and they broke it down based on category – including a consensus on the most LGBTQ-friendly cities – as seen in our infographic rundown here.
 In celebration of Pride Month this June, we’re doing a deeper dive into the top four LGBTQ-friendly cities to travel to outside of VacationRenter’s home base of San Francisco.

-This month, cities all over the nation will be celebrating equality and inclusion for LGBTQ communities with bright colors, parades, block parties, and more.
-Pride Month serves as a commemoration for the Stonewall Riots, held on June 1969 in New York City, meaning this year marks the 50th Anniversary of this monumental spark in the gay rights movement.
+In June, cities all over the nation will be celebrating equality and inclusion for LGBTQ communities with bright colors, parades, block parties, and more.
+Pride Month serves as a commemoration for the Stonewall Riots, held on June 1969 in New York City, meaning this year marks the 53rd Anniversary of this monumental spark in the gay rights movement.
 Take a peek at which destinations would be the best to check out during Pride Month below.

 #4: Salt Lake City, Utah (8.80% vote)

 Utah’s capital takes the cake for the 4th most LGBTQ-friendly city in the country.
-The city’s Pride Month Events kicked off early this month, with its Pride Parade and Festival lighting up the streets on June 1st and 2nd.
+The city’s Pride Month Events kicks off in early June, with its Pride Parade and Festival lighting up the streets.
 Thousands of people came together to proudly represent the parade’s theme, “Exist.
 Resist.
 Persist.”

 If you plan to take a trip to Salt Lake City during any time of year, you’ll be welcomed with open arms into its thriving LGBTQ community.
-For gay-friendly nightlife, you can visit The Sun Trapp and Metro Music Hall, located downtown, right around the corner from one another.
-In mid-July, the Utah Film Center is hosting its 16th Annual LGBTQ Film Festival called Damn These Heels.
-In February of next year, you can also check out Gay Ski Week in the mountains of Utah.
+For gay-friendly nightlife, you can visit Metro Music Hall, located downtown, right around the corner from one another.
+In mid-July, the Utah Film Center is hosting its 18th Annual LGBTQ Film Festival called Damn These Heels.
+In February, you can also check out Gay Ski Week in the mountains of Utah.

 For any LGBTQ couples trying to find a place to settle down, you can look into Salt Lake City as your next home base.
 In 2013, Salt Lake was acknowledged for having the highest rate of gay parents in the United States.
 According to one parent, aside from her daughter, there are several other students in her daughter’s school with same-sex parents, which can definitely help any child feel more comfortable in a learning environment.
 Plus, in 2016, Jackie Biskupski became Salt Lake’s first openly gay mayor, and is still in office today.
 We applaud Salt Lake City for taking big steps towards equality for the LGBTQ community!